Mukesh Narula: Playing career

 Narula's Ranji Trophy performances during the 1989–90 season secured a maiden Duleep Trophy appearance.
 Appearing for West Zone against South Zone at Bangalore's M. Chinnaswamy Stadium, he made little impact on the game, which saw South Zone compile 665 and West Zone all out for 465.
 Narula again appeared for West Zone the following season, though in the limited-overs Deodhar Trophy rather than in the Duleep Trophy.
 He began the tournament with 3/37 from nine overs in the quarter-final against Central Zone, took another wicket in the semi-final against North Zone, and then finished with 3/57 in the final against East Zone, including the final wicket of the match to secure West Zone's victory.
 His most notable wicket in the final was that of future India captain Sourav Ganguly, who he had caught for 125, while his West Zone teammates had included Ravi Shastri, Sanjay Manjrekar, Dilip Vengsarkar, Sachin Tendulkar, and Vinod Kambli.

-Narula was one of Baroda's strongest bowlers during the early 1990s, with 20 wickets during the 1992–93 season and 17 during both the 1991–92 and 1993–94 season.
+Narula was one of Baroda's strongest bowlers during the early 1990s, with 20 wickets during the 1992–93 season and 17 during both the 1991–92 and 1993–94 seasons.
 His most notable bowling performance during this time was 5/48 for West Zone in the final of the 1991–92 Duleep Trophy, though this was not enough to prevent his team losing the game by 236 runs.
 Later seasons saw returns of 6/92 (against Saurashtra in 1992–93), 6/101 (against Maharashtra in 1993–94), and 6/80 (against Saurashtra in 1994–95), with the last performance being a career best.
 Narula's 1993–94 season yielded 320 runs from a combined eight Ranji and Duleep Trophy matches.
 Although he averaged 40.00 for the season, his only score over 50 came in the Ranji quarter-final against Punjab, an innings of 131 from 343 balls that was made from eighth in the batting order and lasted almost seven hours.
 Narula's final first-class appearance was a one-off game for Baroda during the 1996–97 season, by which time he was 34.
 He finished his career with 2,373 runs and 104 wickets from 57 first-class games.
 During the Indian off-season, Narula had played several seasons of club cricket in Northern Ireland, appearing as a professional for the Drummond Cricket Club.